okbreathe/jquery_plugins/okShortcut/README.md

-type                    | 'keydown'         | What event to bind to (can be keydown,keyup or keypress) propagate               | false             | Whether events propagate disableInInput          | false             | Whether or not key bindings are disabled when an input has focus target                  | document          | What element event are bound to keycode                 | false             | Give an explicit keycode to test for
+type                    | 'keydown'         | What event to bind to (can be keydown,keyup or keypress) propagate               | false             | Whether events propagate disableInInput          | false             | Whether or not key bindings are disabled when an input has focus target                  | document          | What element events should be bound to keycode                 | false             | Give an explicit keycode to test for